tidbyt/pixlet/doc/widgets.md

 ## Marquee
-Marquee scrolls its child horizontally
+Marquee scrolls its child horizontally.

 The height of the Marquee will be that of its child, but its `width` must be specified explicitly.
 If the child's width fits